echo-lab/assets/02_AnnotatedBiblography.md

 - Autohrs of the paper
 - the most offficial url of the paper (e.g. ACM DL)
 - Brief summary of the paper (2~4 sentences)
+- Method (what they did and how did they valiadte it?)
 - Self reflection on the paper
   - how it relates to your project?
   - in which purpose would you cite it.